Multimode Phonon-Polaritons in Lead-Halide Perovskites in the Ultrastrong Coupling Regime: Experimental results

-Next, we investigated a 2D perovskite material consisting of metal halide layers separated by organic molecules.
-This type of material typically exhibits enhanced stability with respect to 3D perovskite structures~\cite{Smith2014,Tsai2016,Sidhik2024} and is therefore expected to be a promising candidate for solar cell applications.
-Compared to MAPbI$_3$ 3D crystals (Fig.~\ref{Fig3_main}a), the number of Pb--I bonds in the same volume is reduced due to the presence of BA cations (CH$_3$(CH$_2$)$_3$NH$_3$), which leads to a reduction of the oscillator strength of the phonon modes.
-The structure of this material known as (BA)$_2$(MA)$_{n-1}$Pb$_n$I$_{3n+1}$~\cite{Tsai2016} (with $n=2$) is shown in Fig.~\ref{Fig3_main}b.
+We also investigated a 2D perovskite material composed of metal-halide layers separated by organic molecules, which enhances stability compared to 3D perovskites~\cite{Smith2014,Tsai2016,Sidhik2024} and holds promise for solar cell applications.
+Unlike 3D MAPbI$_3$ (Fig.~\ref{Fig3_main}a), the presence of BA cations (CH$_3$(CH$_2$)$_3$NH$_3$) reduces the number of Pb–I bonds per unit volume, weakening the phonon mode oscillator strength.
+The layered structure, (BA)$_2$(MA)$_{n-1}$Pb$_n$I$_{3n+1}$ (with n=2)~\cite{Tsai2016}, is shown in Fig.~\ref{Fig3_main}b.
 Here, $n$ denotes the number of PbI$_6$ octahedral layers between the BA spacer layers.
-The TO$_1$ and TO$_2$ phonon modes in this material are slightly blushifted with respect to MAPbI$_3$.
-They manifest themselves as dips in the transmittance of a bare (BA)$_2$(MA)$_{1}$Pb$_2$I$_{7}$ 200-nm-thick film at $\omega_{1}/(2\pi)=1.09$~THz and $\omega_{2}/(2\pi)=2$~THz, respectively; see Fig.~S2.
-The transmission spectra of 2D perovskite films embbeded in the nanoslot resonators are similar to those of 3D perovskite films and are shown in Fig.~S2.
-The oscillator strength of TO$_2$ is also larger than that of TO$_1$, giving rise to a larger Rabi splitting.
+The phonon modes $\lambda=1$ and $\lambda=2$ are slightly blueshifted compared to MAPbI$_3$, with dips in the transmittance of a bare (BA)$_2$(MA)$_{1}$Pb$_2$I$_{7}$ 200-nm-thick film at $\omega_{1}/(2\pi)=1.09$~THz and $\omega_{2}/(2\pi)=2$~THz, respectively (Fig.~S2).
+The transmission spectra of 2D perovskites embedded in nanoslot resonators resemble those of their 3D counterparts, with a larger Rabi splitting for $\lambda=2$ due to its higher oscillator strength.